Integration Guide

 MetricTypeDescription

-keplor_events_errors_totalcounterErrors by stage (validation, store, queue_full)
+keplor_events_errors_total{stage, error_type}counterErrors by stage (validation, store, queue_full) and type

-keplor_ingest_duration_secondshistogramEnd-to-end ingest latency (p50/p95/p99)
+keplor_ingest_latency_seconds{tier, provider}histogramPer-tier ingest latency (p50/p95/p99)

 keplor_batch_flushes_totalcounterBatch flush operations

-keplor_batch_events_flushed_totalcounterEvents written to SQLite
+keplor_batch_events_flushed_totalcounterEvents flushed to KeplorDB

 keplor_batch_flush_errors_totalcounterBatch flush failures